 - Entrance Requirements: Applicants should meet the following criteria below to be eligible for the scholarship:-Candidates may be of any nationality or seniority

 -Interested individuals with backgrounds or positions in the social sciences or humanities are encouraged to apply.

-- English Language Requirements: The following minimum TOEFL score is required: 85 for the internet-based test (with a minimum score of 22 for the writing section); or 580 for the paper-based test; or 237 for the computer-based test.
+- English Language Requirements: The following minimum TOEFL score is required: 85 for the internet-based test (with a minimum score of 22 for the writing section); 580 for the paper-based test, or 237 for the computer-based test.
 Alternatively, an IELTS result of 6.0 is required.
 Some Departments/Programmes may set higher requirements than those stated above e.g., the Master of Social Work requires a minimum IELTS score of 6.5.
-TOEFL or IELTS results are only valid for two years after the test and the validity should not expire before the beginning of the application period for the coursework programme.
+TOEFL or IELTS results are only valid for two years after the test, and the validity should not expire before the beginning of the application period for the coursework program.
 The Educational Testing Service (ETS) has indicated that score reports are valid only if the university receives them directly from ETS.

 - How to Apply: Applications should be sent simultaneously to both NUS and Stanford by e-mail and also by post at these addresses:

 - NUS – Lee Kong Chian NUS-SU Initiative on Southeast Asia, Research Division, Dean’s Office, FASS, National University of Singapore, The Shaw Foundation Building, 5 Arts Link, Block AS7, Level 6, Singapore 117570